Key Takeaways

 5. Carmo Terraces

-The terraces used to be occupied by the police barracks and are part of the Chiado renovation plan.
+The terraces were formerly occupied by the police barracks and are part of the Chiado renovation plan.
 After the 1988 fire, Alvaro Siza Vieira designed them to become recreational spaces.
 You can view Rossio Square, the terrace behind the Carmo Convent, and the Santa Justa Elevator.
 Here is an open-air bar.

 Tip: If you want to travel to the top of the Santa Justa Elevator, avoid all the queues on Rua da Santa Justa and access it from here.